bitknox/Raven/raven/README.md

 Raven is a system build around the Raven Join algorithm.
 The algorithm is largely based on work done by Susana Ladra et-al (found [here](https://www.sciencedirect.com/science/article/pii/S0306437916306214?fr=RR-2&ref=pdf_download&rr=876cbe2d3c0c92ca)), with the implementation and various modifications done by us.

+It consists of the following main parts:

+- Input Reader: Read and partition multiple data formats in a parallel manner.
+- Data Visualizer: Enables users to visualize join results & data sets.
+- RavenJoin Algorithm: The core spatial join algorithm, introduces key enhancements such as the use of an R*-tree for faster query times, compressed cached raster data structures & parallel computation.

+## Prerequisite

+- maven
+- jdk 16

 ## Usage

 ```bash
 java -jar ./target/raven-${version}.jar

 Usage: Raven [options]
   Options:
     -c, --cache